theoCanji/3dconvexHull/README.md

 `runtime.txt` is the data associated with `runtime.png`

+`sample_output.png` is a sample output of the convex hull for 100 points.

+`sample_input.png` is a sample input of 100 randomly generated points.

 ## Functions and Classes in `DCEL.py`
 The main class for our Doubly Connected Edge List.